Coronavirus is real and so is God.

 LWC Kidz will not meeting separately from the primary worship service.
 We're planning our services in a way that is as family-friendly as possible with more familiar, easy-to-pickup songs and shortened preaching from the pastors.
 We've also prepared some activity packs for children when they walk in the gym.
 The chairs are spaced apart in a way that generously allows for social distancing and for families to sit together.
 Between services, we're sanitizing the chairs, doors, and clipboards the children use.

-If you still feel it is unsafe, we're continuing to premiere our online worship on Facebook & YouTube at 5pm on Sunday.
+If you still feel it is unsafe, we're continuing to host online worship Sundays at 11:00am on Facebook and at 6:00pm on YouTube .
 For those in our church and community who don't have access to the internet, we're mailing our sermons in a bible study / devotional format on the Monday after the service.
 If you know someone who doesn't have access to the internet and they aren't being engaged in some other way, please let us know and we'll reach out to them.
 Later in the week, one of our pastors leads a brief devotional and some applications for our lives.

 On top of our "official" actions as a church, we highly encourage you to reach out and maintain positive relationships with others as much as you believe is safe for you.
 Family, friends, co-workers, grocery clerks, and fellow shoppers all need encouragement.
 Whether it's a phone call, a text message, a smile, or a genuine interest in how they're doing, we believe authenticity and sympathy can make all the difference in someone's world during these unprecedented times.